dukeofgaming/ipfs-metadata/docs/adrs/4 - RDS.md

 ## Decision
 Use AWS RDS for the Postgres database instead of an additional task or sidecar Postgres container.

-The main rationale is reducing the overhead of managing database operations, including backups and disaster recovery.

 ## Consequences

-1. ...
+1. The database is managed by AWS, reducing the overhead of managing database operations.
+2. Simpler to manage backups and disaster recovery.
+3. The database is setup along with the rest of the app infrastructure making it possible to have a running system with minimal setup.